Randhum/MusicPlayer/README.md

 - **Playback controls** (bottom bar):
   - **Play / Pause / Stop / Previous / Next**: control the current playlist.
+    - **Play button**: If a track is selected in the playlist, starts playing from the selected track.
+If no track is selected, plays the current track.
+If paused, resumes from the paused position instead of restarting.
+    - **Pause button**: Pauses playback at the current position.
+Pressing Play again resumes from the paused position.
   - **Shuffle**: toggle to play the current playlist in **random order**; the *Next* button and automatic track advance will pick a random track instead of the next in sequence.
   - **Seek & Volume**: larger, touch-friendly sliders for scrubbing through the track and adjusting volume.
     - **Progress slider**: Click or drag to seek to any position in the track.
 The slider can reach the full end of the song (100% position).
 Time labels update in real-time during seeking for immediate feedback.
     - **Time display**: Shows current position (left), total duration (right), and time remaining (below duration) for easy tracking of playback progress.
+- **Playlist context menu**: Right-click (or long-press on touch) a track in the playlist to access options like Play, Remove, Move Up/Down.
+The menu properly captures clicks and applies actions to the selected track.

 ### Desktop Integration (MPRIS2)